 This law put the responsibility of implementing the law at their workplace on the employer.
 One way to create safe workplaces is through awareness and sensitisation programmes.

 The Internal Committee is appointed by the employer and hence this Committee should help the employer to comply with their responsibilities for effective implementation.
 Internal Committee members have to be proactive and should create a good rapport with employees so that the employees do not hesitate to approach them.

-Non-compliance of the law can lead to serious penal consequences for the employer and the organisation.
-So, it is every employer’s responsibility to recognise sexual harassment as a discrimination and misconduct.
+Non-compliance with the law can lead to serious penal consequences for the employer and the organisation.
+So, it is every employer’s responsibility to recognise sexual harassment as discrimination and misconduct.

 Since this is just another compliance the organisation needs assistance in creating awareness.
 Merely creating awareness is not sufficient and it is extremely important to see that the message that goes to each employee through awareness programmes or training is appropriate.

 MyGrowthZone, a start-up into content development has produced a series of videos on this subject as their online training module.
 These videos are a complete guide for every employee to follow.

 The purpose and advantage of online training modules are that it saves man-hours and the employees can do the training at their pace and time.
 Because it saves on man-hours it is cost-effective for the organisation.

 The videos are engaging as they are scenario-based.
 The provisions of the law are covered through NanoLessons MegaLearning which means that the lessons are given in small chunks so that it is easy to understand.